GaiaNet-AI/docs/docs/tutorial/translator-agent.md

 # Agentic translation on GaiaNet

-Prof. Andrew Ng's [agentic translation](https://www.linkedin.com/posts/andrewyng_github-andrewyngtranslation-agent-activity-7206347897938866176-5tDJ/) is a great demonstration on how to cooridnate multiple LLM "agents" to work on a single task.
+Prof. Andrew Ng's [agentic translation](https://www.linkedin.com/posts/andrewyng_github-andrewyngtranslation-agent-activity-7206347897938866176-5tDJ/) is a great demonstration on how to coordinate multiple LLM "agents" to work on a single task.
 It allows multiple smaller LLMs (like Llama-3 or Gemma-2) to work gether and produce better results than a single large LLM (like ChatGPT).

 [GaiaNet](https://www.gaianet.ai/), with 2000+ nodes running all kinds of finetuned LLms and knowledge bases, provides a huge opportunity for agentic apps to choose and use their own LLM backends.